AdguardTeam/VscodeAdblockSyntax/README.md

 AGLint integration is done in the following way:

-1. Extension will search local AGLint installation (if it is installed) and use it for linting.
+Extension will search local AGLint installation (if it is installed) and use it for linting.
 First, it will search for local installation in the current workspace, and if it is not found, it will search for a global installation.
 This is an ideal behavior, because if you have a local installation, it guarantees that you will use the same version of AGLint, and the results will be the same.
-2. If the extension doesn't find any installation, it will use the bundled version of AGLint, which is included in the extension itself.
-Usually, it is the latest version of AGLint.
-The advantage of this approach is that you don't need to install AGLint manually, and you can start using the extension immediately after installation.

 > [!WARNING]
 > Please note that the linter is under active development, so it may not work properly for some rules.
 If you